 - Q.1: What is the best IDE to run Python?

 - Q.3: Is PyCharm good for machine learning?

 - Q.4: What is the most common Python IDE?

 - Additional Resources

 What are Python IDEs?

-Python Integrated Development Environment (IDEs) are the software that provides python developers with a bundle of tools in a single environment rather than installing separate packages of python for different functionalities like auto-code completion, syntax highlighting, code coloring, easy navigation, etc. These IDEs are used to work with the application-specific platforms and thus remove the obstacles that come while developing the software.
+Python Integrated Development Environments (IDEs) are the software that provides Python developers with a bundle of tools in a single environment rather than installing separate packages of Python for different functionalities like auto-code completion, syntax highlighting, code colouring, easy navigation, etc. These IDEs are used to work with application-specific platforms and thus remove the obstacles that come while developing the software.
 Python IDE helps in making web pages, apps, new software, etc.

 Why do We Need IDEs for Python?

 IDE plays an important role in the smooth development phase regardless of what language you prefer for your projects.
 If we talk about Python, it already comes with basic tools, and a text editor to get started but unfortunately, it will not help create your applications with ease.
 This is where IDE comes in.
 It provides you with a wide range of features to enhance your coding, debugging, and testing experience.
 IDEs have become so intelligent that they have simplified the way you write your code.
 You don’t need to perform repetitive and time-consuming tasks on your own.
 There is a wide range of IDEs available for the Python programming language, some of them are free to use so you can start using it as a beginner, and become handy to use the enhanced and paid versions that are helpful while working on larger projects.
 The more intelligence they have, the less work you need on the code.